Chronic inflammatory demyelinating polyradiculoneuropathy

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The clinical article reviews the clinical presentation, diagnosis, pathogenesis, and management of Bell palsy.
 Bell palsy is an acute, usually unilateral mononeuropathy of the seventh cranial nerve.
-The disorder is presumed to be inflammatory and associated with 1 of several different viral etiologies, usually herpes simplex virus-1.
+The disorder is presumed to be inflammatory and associated with one of several different viral etiologies, usually herpes simplex virus-1.
 The disorder is usually self-limiting, with up to 90% of affected subjects showing full recovery.
-Recovery occurs primarily within 4 to 6 months of onset of the disorder.
+Recovery occurs within 6 months, and most will improve within 3 weeks of onset of the disorder.
 The differential diagnosis is outlined in this clinical article, and specific tests may be indicated for certain patients depending on the clinical evaluation.
 Early treatment with steroids is recommended.
 Several large randomized studies clearly show that prednisone (prednisolone), given within 48 hours of onset of the palsy, improves recovery rate and promotes early recovery in affected patients.
-Combination therapy with antivirals is not recommended based on current clinical trial and metaanalysis data.
+Combination therapy with antivirals is not recommended based on current clinical trial and meta-analysis data.
 In addition, supportive care and eye care are critical.

 Bell palsy was named for Sir Charles Bell (1774-1842), a British neurologist, who in 1821 described the condition and demonstrated that there was a separation of motor and sensory innervation in the face.
 Similar descriptions of the disorder were, however, previously published by Nikolaus A Friedreich (1825-1882) in 1798 and Richard Powell in 1813.

 Full recovery occurs in approximately 80% to 90% of patients, and 10% may have a recurrence of Bell palsy.
-Recovery usually occurs in 4 to 6 months and at most by 12 months (34; 32).
-A facial motor potential amplitude of less than 10% of normal is an indicator of poor prognosis, however, even in this group 30% to 50% of patients will have complete recovery (43).
-Other indicators of a poor recovery include age over 60 years, untreated hypertension, non-ear pain, abnormal electrogustometry at onset, and submandibular flow rate less than 45% (27; 12).
+Recovery usually occurs in 4 to 6 months and at most by 12 months (39; 37).
+A facial motor potential amplitude of less than 10% of normal is an indicator of poor prognosis, however, even in this group 30% to 50% of patients will have complete recovery (48).
+Other indicators of a poor recovery include age over 60 years, untreated hypertension, non-ear pain, abnormal electrogustometry at onset, and submandibular flow rate of less than 45% (30; 13).

 A 64-year-old man developed acute left facial weakness soon after waking in the morning.
 He had difficulty moving food from the left side of his mouth and observed that he could not completely close his left eyelid.
 Concomitant with the weakness, he developed a dull tenderness behind his left ear.
 He had no specific sensory symptoms, no diplopia, and no associated weakness of his right face or limbs.
 There was no specific viral illness or vesicular rash associated with or preceding his current illness.